Car problems Audi

 Audi Q7 – large SUV with air suspension and electronics risks

 The large and heavy Audi Q7 puts a significant load on its running gear.
-Problems with the air suspension, such as leaks or a failed compressor, are a common and expensive issue.
+Problems with the air suspension, such as leaks or a failed compressor, are a common and costly issue.
 The complex electronics, with numerous comfort modules and sensors, are another source of potential faults.
-Because of the high weight, brakes and suspension components wear faster than average.
+Because of the high weight, the brakes and suspension components wear out faster than average.
 If the car is used for towing, it is especially important to check the condition of the drivetrain and brakes.

 Read more: Audi Q7